Claës-Henrik Nordenskiöld: Personal life

 He was married 1946–1975 to Maj Elvi Gunvor Dahlström (1912–1997), the daughter of manufacturer Dahlström and his wife.
 He was the father of Monica (born 1946) and Louise (born 1949).
 In 1975 he married Katarina von Kantzow (née Enell) (1931–1988), the daughter of colonel Harald Enell and Dagny (née Cornéer).
 In 1989 Nordenskiöld married Mariana von Beck (née Mörner).

 After retirement, Nordenskiöld lived in San Pedro de Alcántara, Spain and later in Stockholm.
 Nordenskiöld was highly competitive and loved challenges, whether it was hunting, sailing or clay pigeon shooting, and he reached both Swedish championship class and a first prize at the 6 Metre World Cup in Newport Harbour, California.
 He was a member of the Royal Swedish Yacht Club since 1941.

 Death

-Nordenskiöld died on 11 November 2003 and was buried on 4 June 2004 in the family grave at the Southern Cemetery in Kalmar.
+Nordenskiöld died on 11 November 2003 and was buried on 4 June 2004 in the family grave at the Southern Cemetery (Södra kyrkogården) in Kalmar.